 - identified needs of an aged care planning region

 The ACAR is advertised in major newspapers and on the department’s website.
 Information about the ACAR can be found in the Aged Care Funding section of the department's website.

-Approved providers are required to notify the department of changes that materially affect the suitability of an approved provider to provide aged care within 28 days after the change occurs.
+Under section 9-1 of the Act, approved providers must notify the department of change of circumstances that materially affects the suitability of an approved provider to provide aged care (see section 8-3 of the Act) within 28 days after the change occurs.

 Approved providers should contact their local state or territory office to update operational contact details such as email, postal addresses or other relevant contact information.

 Questions relating to approved provider applications should be emailed to ApprovedProviderApplications@health.gov.au